automationsaan/aws-devops-data-engineer-project/README.md

 - Scripts in `scripts/` automate DMS, Redshift, and Lambda tasks.
 - For production, review and adjust security, networking, and cost controls.
 - The Jenkins Docker image is pre-configured to install all Python dependencies at build time for automation and consistency.
+- **To enable all AWS services listed above, you may need to uncomment or add the corresponding Terraform resources in the `/terraform` directory.
+Some services (like MSK, Kinesis, Athena, OpenSearch, SageMaker, Lake Formation, etc.) are scaffolded for extensibility and can be enabled as your use case grows.**

 ---